beachbarbacoa/telegrambotbuilder/README.md

 ### Frontend (Vercel)
 1. Connect your GitHub repository to Vercel
-2. Set the environment variables in Vercel project settings
+2. Set the environment variables in Vercel project settings (Stripe variables are optional for initial testing)
 3. Deploy!

 ### Backend (Supabase)
 1. Deploy the database schema and functions to Supabase
 2. Configure authentication settings
-3. Set up Stripe webhooks
+3. Set up Stripe webhooks (optional for initial testing)

+## Recent Fixes

+### Blank Page Issue Resolution
+The application was experiencing blank pages on all routes.
+This issue has been resolved by:

+1. **Fixed Login Component**: Removed reference to non-existent `/auth/forgot-password` route
+2. **Restored Complete App Component**: Replaced minimal App component with full version including all routes
+3. **Verified Build Process**: Confirmed successful build with `npm run build`
+4. **Tested Local Preview**: Verified application runs correctly with `npm run preview`

+For detailed troubleshooting steps, refer to `TROUBLESHOOTING.md`.

+## Vercel Deployment Troubleshooting

+If you're still experiencing issues with your Vercel deployment at https://telegrambotbuilder.vercel.app/, please refer to `VERCEL_TROUBLESHOOTING.md` for specific steps to diagnose and fix deployment issues.

+Note: Stripe integration is optional for initial testing.
+The application has been modified to work without Stripe for basic functionality testing.

 ## Environment Variables